 Net Price: $26,082

-Pitzer College, a quaint liberal arts school in Southern California, is a selective higher education institute that embraces the individual backgrounds of all incoming students.
-The core values at Pitzer are rooted in humanist concepts that include community, diversity, dialogue, inquiry, and action.
-In response to growing student interest in secularism, the college recently added courses in secular studies to its curriculum.
-Led by scholar-level professors, the secular studies program has proven increasingly popular among undergraduates seeking to broaden their education in a secular manner.
+In response to growing student interest in secularism, the college added courses in secular studies to its curriculum.
+It’s led by scholar-level professors.
+The secular studies program is popular among undergraduates seeking to broaden their education in a secular manner.

 #5 – Bard College